SFraissTU/BA_PointCloud/README.md

 Detailed change list:
 * A Preview-Script is available which allows you to see the bounding box and a coarse preview of the point cloud inside the editor!
-* Transformation of Point Cloud Set gets applied to the whole point cloud
+* Transformation of Point Cloud Set gets applied to the whole point cloud, as the created Node-GameObjects are now children of the set.
 * Eye Dome Lighting (provided by Kazys Stepanas)
 * Point Cloud Sets now provide the option to display the (tight) bounding box of the point clouds as a Gizmo
 * DefaltMeshConfiguration and PointMeshConfiguration now provide the option to display the current LOD-Bounding Boxes